All staff resumes are now available for review at the front office.

 Email: marin.fairbanks@heritageacademyaz.com

-Ms. Fairbanks wanted to work at Hogwarts but the only available position was Defense Against the Dark Arts.
-Realizing that the HISTORY of that position was quite precarious, she decided to return to her Alma Mater Heritage Academy as our 8th-grade History teacher and where she has happily been teaching for the last three years.
-Ms. Fairbanks recently finished her Masters’ degree in History and will now be teaching the High School American History Class both Duel Enrollment and regular.
+Ms. Fairbanks wanted to work at Hogwarts, but the only available position was Defense Against the Dark Arts.
+Realizing that the HISTORY of that position was quite precarious, she decided to return to her Alma Mater, Heritage Academy, as our 8th-grade History teacher.

-Ms. Fairbanks’ perspective as an Alumni of Heritage has given her a unique viewpoint of this amazing school.
-Her time as a scholar at Heritage was so influential, that it was in her 7th-grade history class she decided that teaching was her life’s passion.
+Ms. Fairbanks’ perspective as an alumnus of Heritage has given her a unique viewpoint of this amazing school.
+Her time as a scholar at Heritage was so influential that it was in her 7th-grade history class that she decided that teaching was her life’s passion.

 After graduating from Heritage, Ms. Fairbanks attended Brigham Young University Idaho and graduated with her Bachelor’s in Social Studies Education with an emphasis in History.
-And is a recent graduate from Grand Canyon University where she received her MA in History with an emphasis in Education.
+She is also a graduate from Grand Canyon University, where she received her MA in History with an emphasis in Education.

 Email: lee.feiles@heritageacademyaz.com